pjoshi751/mosip-dev-installer/README.md

 # MOSIP Developer Installer

 The scripts here enable a developer to run MOSIP modules on a single machine with very low memory configuration.
-The scripts here are to be used for develpment purposes only - not for production or sandbox deployment.
+The module Jars are run directly without any containerization.

 ## Running the Installer